No products in the cart.

 - A glue stick

-How to make a DIY Lantern from Recycled Supplies – Instructions:
+How to make a Kids Lantern Craft from Recycled Supplies – DIY Instructions:

-To prep, you can paint your plastic bowl and the lid of your peanut butter jar a fun color as we did.
+To prep, you can paint your plastic bowl and peanut butter jar lid a fun color, as we did.
 Let dry thoroughly and set to the side.

 Cut a small (1/4″) hole in the center of the bottom of the peanut butter jar.
 This is actually going to turn into the top of your lantern.
 Tie a knot at each end of your cotton roping or wide ribbon.
 Starting from the inside of your jar, push the center of your rope through the hole.
 From the outside, pull the center out and pull up to create a handle.